RoLLyDT/DMS/README.md

 Brainstorming Ideas and Approx Timetable
-Date: 17 Nov 2022 First Meeting
+Date: 17 Nov 2022 First Online Meeting (for 1 hour)

 We started Brainstorming ideas such as functions, special effects, ads on and so on